blackhatflow/blog/airtable.md

 What else to know:

 - The scheduler run every 30min, so don't set 9:15 as it will count as 9:30 anyway
-- It will activate/pause only one time per day, so if the bot active the campaign at 8:00 and you pause it manually at 10:00, scheduler won't activate your campaign again for that day ( normal behavior )
-- You need to tick the box schedule to make the bot active.
+- Make sure to tick the box schedule to make the bot active.

 # Lander